CCestrella/crowdfunding_back_end/README.md

 ![alt text](image-5.png)

-This project showcases the power of community and the spirit of sportsmanship, leveraging the latest web development technologies with Django REST Framework to create a transparent, user-friendly, and engaging crowdfunding experience.

 # Thank you for exploring Champs Fund! 🎖️ Let’s bring the dreams of young athletes closer to reality, one pledge at a time.